phansch/philhansch.net/portfolio/phansch.net.md

 category: misc
 thumbnail: "/assets/images/portfolio/phanschnet/thumbnail.png"
 screenshots: [/assets/images/portfolio/phanschnet/phanschnet-1.png, /assets/images/portfolio/phanschnet/phanschnet-2.png]
-used: [HTML5, CSS, JS, Jekyll, github-pages]
+used: [HTML5, CSS, JS, Jekyll, github-pages, bootstrap]
 ---

 This website is based on HTML5, CSS and Javascript.
 It uses Jekyll to generate a static website whenever I push new content to the repository on GitHub.
 The posts are written in markdown and are kept in a seperate branch until they are published.